Too many tabs? The problem isn't you.

 You Don't Need Fewer Tabs.
 You Need a Different Tool.

-Every article about "too many tabs" tells you to close them.
+Every other article about "too many tabs" tells you the same thing.
+Close them.
 Use a tab manager.
 Set a limit.
 Be more disciplined.
 That's like telling someone who needs glasses to squint harder.

 The number of tabs you have open isn't the problem.
-The fact that they're tabs — hidden, identical, relying on your working memory to track — is the problem.
-Replace the tool, and the problem disappears.
+The fact that they're tabs, hidden, identical, working-memory-dependent, is the problem.
+Replace the tool, the problem evaporates.

-I built Horse Browser because I had the same problem you have right now.
-I'm an engineer with ADHD who spent twenty years trying to manage tabs before realizing tabs were the thing that needed to be replaced.
-If you think in connections instead of sequences, if your curiosity takes you down branching paths instead of straight lines, if you've ever felt like browsers were designed for someone else's brain — they were.
-And now there's one that wasn't.
+I built Horse Browser because I had this exact problem.
+I am an engineer with ADHD who spent twenty years trying to manage tabs before noticing that tabs were the thing that needed to be replaced.
+If you think in connections instead of sequences, if your curiosity branches instead of going straight, if you have ever had the specific feeling that browsers were designed for someone else's brain, they were.
+Now there is one that wasn't.

 Get on the Horse